n8ta/Herpetology/README.md

 SnakeID is a WIP tool to teach people to identify snakes based on their photos.

 I aim to make this a largely crowd sourced project with users uploading their own photos and contributing to the pages on each species.
-The live version will be hosted @ snakes.n8ta.com when ready for launch.
+The live version is hosted @ snakeid.n8ta.com when ready for launch.
 Get in touch with me if you are interested in contributing to this project.
+Or feel free to submit a PR.

 # Conventions
 - Code should use specie vs species to differentiate the plural.
 Same for genus vs genera etc.
-- When variables that are in some order use next and prev as prefixes.
+- When variables are in an order use next and prev as prefixes.

 # Todo:
-- Fix whatever in quiz#show is looping (appears to be database related, doesn't happen with sqlite but does with mysql)
+- Implement points based on number of species in tier
+- Daily scoreboard
+- All time most accurate
+- Properly handle when there is no common name
 - Improve region picking
 - Variable zoom on zoom-in feature
 - Ruby version in gemfile